donnemartin/system-design-primer/resources/noat.cards/18 Appendix.md

 - [Latency numbers every programmer should know - 2](https://gist.github.com/hellerbarde/2843375)
 - [Designs, lessons, and advice from building large distributed systems](http://www.cs.cornell.edu/projects/ladis2009/talks/dean-keynote-ladis2009.pdf)
 - [Software Engineering Advice from Building Large-Scale Distributed Systems](https://static.googleusercontent.com/media/research.google.com/en//people/jeff/stanford-295-talk.pdf)

+## Introduction of base 62
+- Encodes to `[a-zA-Z0-9]` which works well for urls, eliminating the need for escaping special characters
+- Only one hash result for the original input and and the operation is deterministic (no randomness involved)
+- Base 64 is another popular encoding but provides issues for urls because of the additional `+` and `/` characters

+## MD5

+- Widely used hashing function that produces a 128-bit hash value
+- Uniformly distributed